bcrespy/creenv-todolist/README.md

 * **creenv** - add a correct README to the majority of the @creenv modules
 * **presentation** - set up a website to present @creenv and documente its functionnalities
 * **create-creenv** - add parameters such as --music to add modules ?
+* **create-creenv** - add paremeter --no-coments which removes the coments from the /src folder